-No written position description has been developed for the Chairman of the Board of Directors or for the chairs of each committee.
+The Board of Directors has developed written position descriptions for the Chairman of the Board of Directors and the chair of each committee of the Board of Directors.

 The Chairman of the Board of Directors is responsible for setting the agenda for, and chairing meetings of, the Board of Directors.
 In addition, the Chairman of the Board of Directors is responsible for the management, development and effective performance of the Board and provides leadership to the Board in all aspects of its work.